nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     input separately with a `m/` prefix.
   * Exposed using the `PastApointment#getMedication()` method for use in `JsonAdaptedPastAppointment`.

-The following sequence diagram represents the creation of a `PastAppointment` using a `PastAppointmentCommand`:
+The following Sequence Diagram represents the creation of a `PastAppointment` using a `PastAppointmentCommand`:
 [![PastAppointmentCommandSequenceDiagram](images/PastAppointmentSequenceDiagram.png)](images/PastAppointmentSequenceDiagram.png)

 #### `UpcomingAppointment`